mul1sh/ar-auth/README.md

 To be enable to add the `Ar Auth` functionality into your permaweb app, simpl do the following.

 1. Add [arweave-js](https://github.com/ArweaveTeam/arweave-js) into your project, as described in the repo.
-2. Add the `crypto.js` js dependency as a script tag. i.e.
+2. Add the `crypto.js`  dependency as a script tag, into your project. i.e.
 ```html
 <script src="https://f5hpy3qbh2ju.arweave.net/YIZY14pTrbl42h-txRSU5EzW9ZnizLEVA6qHyAmJQSU/js/crypto.js"></script>
 ```
 3. Get the arweave login phrase from the user on login i.e. via an `<input/>` tag.
-This phrase has to be a 12 word [bip39 phrase](https://github.com/bitcoinjs/bip39) otherwise the login will fail.
+This phrase has to be a valid 12 word [bip39 phrase](https://github.com/bitcoinjs/bip39) otherwise the decryption will fail.
 4. Create a public key from the phrase, using the first 4 words of the phrase and then encode it in base64 i.e.
 ```js
 let publicKey = "";